 Katmai Brown Bears

 Majestic Mountain Outfitters operates in an exclusive guide area in the Katmai National Park & Preserve on the Alaska Peninsula.
 We take a limited number of hunters which keeps our success rate high and the trophy quality great.
-The hunts are backpack hunts, so you need to be in the good shape to fully enjoy your experience.
+The hunts are backpack, so you need to be in the good shape to fully enjoy your experience.
 We take pride in managing the area which helps maintain the resource for years to come.

 This is truly a hunt of a lifetime!